10 Best Herbal Teas For Chronic Hepatitis

 silybum marianum tea

-Silybum marianum, commonly known as milk thistle, is a herbal remedy widely used for its potential benefits in liver health, particularly in managing chronic hepatitis.
+Silybum marianum, commonly known as milk thistle, is a herbal remedy widely used for its potential benefits in treating chronic hepatitis.

 2. Curcuma longa